Mansplaining 101 for Men: Why We Do It

 I would hasten to add that when the mansplainer is not talking over women, he is busy condescending to other men.
 We don’t like him any better than women do, but given the historic imbalance of power for women, mansplaining is particularly galling for them.

 But I will say this.
-Men are trained for decades to do just this.
-It’s literally the way we’re trained to engage in most of our primary relationships.
+Men are trained all their lives to do just this.
+It’s how we’re conditioned to engage in nearly all of our primary relationships.

 Mansplaining is rooted in how men are trained to form relationships.
 For generations, America’s culture of masculinity has taught boys and men to suppress their emotional expression, to project certainty and confidence above all else.
 To this day, we coach our sons to present a facade of emotional toughness and our daughters to admire that facade in men.
 Even in infancy, little boys are expected to begin modeling emotional stoicism, confidence, physical toughness and independence.
 The strong and silent type remains a central American symbol of “real manhood.”